Ketamine (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines and foods can affect how ketamine works.
-Tell your doctor if you are using narcotic pain medicine or a barbiturate.
+Tell your doctor if you are using aminophylline, theophylline, narcotic pain medicine, or a barbiturate.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart failure, heart disease, high blood pressure, breathing problems such as asthma, or increased spinal fluid pressure.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart disease, lung or breathing problems, or brain or nerve disease.
 Tell your doctor if you have a history of drug or alcohol abuse, or if you drink alcohol daily.

 - This medicine may make you dizzy, drowsy, or confused for several hours.
 If you had outpatient surgery, you will need someone to drive you home.
 Wait at least 24 hours after you receive this medicine before you drive, use machines, or do anything else that could be dangerous.